fsevent/xtcutil/FORMAT.md

 - type: "edge"
 - name: ENAME           # the name of the edge
-- part: "T{num}"        # the name of the part which contains this edge
+- part: "T{INDEX}"      # the name of the part which contains this edge
 - angle0: NUMBER        # the angle of direction at node0
 - pos0: [X, Y, Z]       # the position of node0 as 3-element array
 - node0: NNAME          # the name of node0